algosup/2024-2025-project-3-quickest-path-team-6/Documents/TestPlan/testPlan.md

 - We need to have no critical or high-severity defects during the tests;
 - All the little and medium severity issues should be reported; -->

+## GitHub Actions

+For this project, GitHub Actions have been made to handle the basic Unit tests at each pull request on the dev branch.
+This would ensure the functionning of the code and the automation would save a non negligable amount of time.

+These Actions can be fin on our GitHub repository, following [this link](https://github.com/algosup/2024-2025-project-3-quickest-path-team-6/actions).

 ## GitHub Issues Report

 ### Document Review